 One of the common reasons that people file for bankruptcy relief is back taxes.
-Income tax debt is one of the most common types of debts people owe.
+Income tax debt is one of the most common types of debt people owe.
 Although most income tax debt is not dischargeable in bankruptcy, certain old tax debt is eligible for a bankruptcy discharge.
 Let’s look at back taxes in bankruptcy a little more closely.

 Is Income Tax Debt Dischargeable in Bankruptcy?